 In 1989, Long Ridge Writers Group (later renamed The Institute for Writers) was founded.
 A sister school to the Institute of Children’s Literature, it focused on training writers for the adult novel, non-fiction, and magazine markets using the same proven method of instruction; a customized, one-on-one course with a professional, published instructor.

 In 2015, the Institute found new leadership, with Jerry Davis serving as President, and Katie Davis serving as CEO and School Director.
-Their combined extensive experience in children’s publishing, youth markets, digital media, and education meant that they could bring an energy to the Institute with a focus on the publishing marketplace and the changing demands on writers in the digital age.
+Their combined experience in children’s publishing, youth markets and digital media, brought new energy to the Institute with a focus on the publishing marketplace and the changing demands on writers in the digital age.

 Direct Learning Systems (DLS)—a full-service distance education and publishing company dedicated to providing cutting-edge solutions for students in the e-learning community—acquired the Institute in 2020.
 DLS owner and operator Kevin McCloskey, with decades of experience in distance education, accreditation, and business operations, propelled the Institute into the next generation of online course delivery.